Abolitionism in New Bedford, Massachusetts: Notable people

 Frederick Douglass arrived in New Bedford in 1838 as a fugitive slave, who found that his ability to earn money was limited based upon the color of his skin.
-Initially, although qualified to do perform jobs requiring special skills, he was only able to obtain work of common laborers—digging, cleaning, chopping wood, and loading and unloading ships—at half the rate of pay.
+Initially, although qualified to do jobs requiring special skills, he was only able to obtain work of common laborers—digging, cleaning, chopping wood, and loading and unloading ships—at half the rate of pay.
 He then obtained a steady job working among white men at a whale oil refinery.
 He became a moving orator, informing his audience about the horrors of slavery.

-Business owners, Nathan and Polly Johnson were African-Americans who regularly sheltered people seeking freedom from slavery at their home.
+Business owners Nathan and Polly Johnson were African Americans who regularly sheltered people seeking freedom from slavery at their home.
 Douglass and his family stayed with the Johnsons from 1838 to 1839, it was their first residence after escaping slavery.
 At the 1847 National Convention of Colored People, Nathan was elected president.
 He was a delegate to the annual convention of free people of color from 1832 to 1835.